 where the optimisation is performed over all sets $\vec{\tau}$ with the same number of states and dimension as $\vec{\varrho}$.

-In order to remove the dependency on a reference basis, we now minimise the above measure with respect to any possible basis choice.
-Formally, we define the max-robustness of set-coherence of $\vec{\varrho}$ as
+To remove the dependency on a reference basis, we now minimise the above measure with respect to any possible basis choice.
+Formally, we define the max-robustness of set coherence of $\vec{\varrho}$ as

 where the minimisation is performed over all unitaries $U$ acting on $\mathds{C}^d$.
 Clearly, the above quantity is basis-independent and corresponds to the intrinsic (or minimal) amount of coherence present in the set.